-- 1) The design and placement of curbs, for skylights or penetrations, shall be the responsibility of the Design Authority. - 2) Curbs - 1) must be constructed to achieve a minimum height of 200 mm (8") above the finished roof surface (not including panel seam upstands) or highest point of a curb cricket. - 2) less than 900 mm (36") in width may be designed with a cricket but require, as a minimum, a backpan flashing. - 3) between 900 mm (36") and 2400 mm (8') in width require an architectural metal cricket with rigid support to prevent metal distortion. - 4) wider than 2400 mm (8') must - 1) be designed to divert and drain the anticipated volume of water above the curb. - 2) incorporate a cricket, fully supported with insulation or framing and designed to direct water and snow to either side of the curb. - 3) incorporate a waterproofed gutter membrane installed over the cricket (See below.
-Also see 12.2 Built-in Gutters). - 3) A waterproofed gutter membrane around a curb - 1) shall have a minimum slope of 2%, along the upslope face of the curb, to direct water around the curb and toward the eaves. - 2) should be continuous along the sides of the curb, as dictated by the curb size and roof slope, or fall - 3) must direct water onto the lower metal panels. - 4) Curbs and penetration flashings are normally supplied or constructed by other trades, but must be sealed by the roofing trade. - 5) Flexible boot flashings for pipe-type penetrations - 1) may be used for penetrations up to 150 mm (6") in diameter. - 2) must be located at or near the centre of metal roof panels, measured between the upstands, to avoid interference with standing seams or panel ribs. - 3) must be located on a raised panel above seam height when a penetration interferes with standing seams or panel ribs. - 4) should be located near the upper end of a slope for long panels. - 5) may not be located on the water plane when the roof slope is less than 1:6 (2" in 12"). - 6) must be fastened with high-domed gasketed cladding screws placed no more than 38 mm (1 1⁄2") O.C. - 7) must be set in a bed of sealant. - 6) Any penetrations larger in diameter than 150 mm (6"), and all exhaust flues (B-vents), must be installed on curbs - 7) Multiple penetrations that are clustered together should be kept in the same metal panel and independently flashed or incorporated in a common curb.
+- 1) The design and placement of curbs, for skylights or penetrations, shall be the responsibility of the Design Authority. - 2) Curbs and penetration flashings are normally supplied or constructed by other trades but must be sealed by the Contractor. - 3) Curbs - 1) must be constructed to achieve a minimum height of 200 mm (8") above the surface of the Finished Roof/Waterproofing Assembly (not including panel seam upstands) or highest point of a curb cricket. - 2) less than 900 mm (36") in width may be designed with a cricket but require, as a minimum, a backpan flashing. - 3) between 900 mm (36") and 2400 mm (8') in width require an architectural metal cricket with rigid support to prevent metal distortion. - 4) wider than 2400 mm (8') must - 1) be designed to divert and drain the anticipated volume of water above the curb. - 2) incorporate a cricket, fully supported with insulation or framing and designed to direct water and snow to either side of the curb. - 3) incorporate a waterproofed gutter membrane installed over the cricket (See below.
+Also see 12.2 Built-in Gutters). - 4) A waterproofed gutter membrane around a curb - 1) shall have a minimum slope of 2%, along the up-slope face of the curb, to direct water around the curb and toward the eaves. - 2) should be continuous along the sides of the curb, as dictated by the curb size and roof slope, or fall - 3) must direct water onto the lower metal panels. - 5) Flexible boot flashings for pipe-type penetrations - 1) may be used for penetrations up to 150 mm (6") in diameter. - 2) must be located at or near the centre of metal roof panels, measured between the upstands, to avoid interference with standing seams or panel ribs. - 3) must be located on a raised panel above seam height when a penetration interferes with standing seams or panel ribs. - 4) should be located near the upper end of a slope for long panels. - 5) may not be located on the water plane when the roof slope is less than 1:6 (2" in 12"). - 6) must be fastened with high-domed gasketed cladding screws placed no more than 38 mm (1 1⁄2") O.C.

+- 7) must be set in a bed of sealant. - 6) Any penetrations larger in diameter than 150 mm (6"), and all exhaust flues (B-vents), must be installed on curbs. - 7) Multiple penetrations that are clustered together should be kept in the same metal panel and independently flashed or incorporated in a common curb.

-11.2.1 Metal Flashing Stock
+11.2.1 Membrane Flashing